dylan-brackett/shopping-planner/README.md

 - Responsive, so this app will run on both desktop and mobile

 ## Known Issues
-- Form inputs are not validated for empty strings yet
+- Price not automatically adding price decimals

 ## Possible Future Features
 - Total price of all items